Solving the Scattering Problem for Open Wave-Guide Networks, III: Radiation Conditions and Uniqueness: Introduction

-It is clear from Isozaki's treatment that the radiation conditions reflect the singularities of the conic Fourier transforms of the solution $u,$ that is $\cF[\Psi_{\omega,\delta}u](\xi).$ This connection is made explicit in the classical setting of potentials vanishing at infinity in~\cite{Melrose94} and leads directly to what Melrose calls the \emph{scattering wave-front} set, as mentioned above.
-Vasy~\cite{VasyAsterisque} extends this notion to a class of non-compactly supported potentials that includes open wave-guide potentials.
+It is clear from Isozaki's treatment that the radiation conditions reflect the singularities of the conic Fourier transforms of the solution $u.$ This connection is made explicit in the classical setting of potentials vanishing at infinity in~\cite{Melrose94} and leads directly to what Melrose calls the \emph{scattering wave-front} set, as mentioned above.
+Vasy~\cite{VasyAsterisque} extends this notion to a class of non-compactly supported potentials that includes open wave-guide network potentials.
 Isozaki's admissible operators are subsumed in a larger and more flexible class of pseudodifferential operators, which constitute the \emph{3-body scattering calculus}.
-The ensuing microlocal treatment explains many aspects of the radiation conditions in terms of propagation phenomena similar to those that arise in solutions of hyperbolic equations.
-Vasy also proves that a solution to $(\Delta+q+k^2)u=f\in\cS(\bbR^d),$ which is either incoming or outgoing, in this extended sense, is unique.
-This is used to show the existence of the limiting absorption resolvents $(\Delta+q+k^2\pm i0)^{-1}=\lim_{\sigma\to 0^+}(\Delta+q+k^2\pm i\sigma)^{-1}$, which produce these unique incoming ($-$) and outgoing ($+$) solutions.
+The ensuing microlocal treatment explains many aspects of the radiation conditions in terms of propagation phenomena, at infinity, analogous to those that arise in the analysis of hyperbolic equations.
+Vasy also proves that a solution to $(\Delta+q+k_1^2)u=f\in\cS(\bbR^d),$ which is either incoming or outgoing, in this extended sense, is unique.
+This is used to show the existence of the limiting absorption resolvents $(\Delta+q+k_1^2\pm i0)^{-1}=\lim_{\sigma\to 0^+}(\Delta+q+k_1^2\pm i\sigma)^{-1}$, as bounded maps between weighted Sobolev spaces, which produce the unique incoming ($-$) and outgoing ($+$) solutions.

 We remark here that both Isozaki and Vasy work in a setting that includes more general $N$-body potentials in Euclidean space.
-One key new feature, when $N > 3$, is that the channels (which are concentrated along subspaces and not just lines) may intersect at infinity; this does not occur when $N=3$.
+One key new feature, when $N > 3$, is that the channels (which lie along positive dimensional subspaces and not just lines) may intersect at infinity; this does not occur when $N=3$.
 Our geometric assumptions about channels ensure that this does not happen, and for this reason we may employ tools adapted to the setting of 3-body potentials.
-In the $N$-body Schr\"odinger equation literature the channels are at least 2 dimensional and so they meet $\pa\overline{\bbR^d}$ in a positive dimensional set.
-This precludes the use of conic localization near the ends of the channels, which is a significant simplification in the wave-guide case.
+Moreover, in most of the $N$-body Schr\"odinger equation literature the channels are at least 2 dimensional and so they meet $\pa\overline{\bbR^d}$ in a positive dimensional set.
+This precludes the use of conic localization near the ends of the channels, which is a significant simplification in the wave-guide network case.